Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 Comfortability 4.4

-Beyerdynamic DT 880 Pro build and comfortability
+DT 880 Pro padding and comfort

-Our only gripe is the amount of pressure it puts on your head, which can potentially lead to fatigue when worn for too long.
+My only gripe is the amount of pressure it puts on your head, which can potentially lead to fatigue when worn for too long.
 Otherwise, these feel great.

 Stability 3.0